php-fig/fig-standards/proposed/phpdoc.md

   }
   ```

-  It is NOT RECOMMENDED to use compound definitions for Constants or Properties, since the
+  It is NOT RECOMMENDED to use compound definitions for constants or properties,
-  handling of DocBlocks in these situations can lead to unexpected results.
-If compound statement is
+  since the handling of DocBlocks in these situations can lead to unexpected
-  used each element SHOULD have a preceding DocBlock.
+  results.
+If a compound statement is used, each element SHOULD have a preceding
+  DocBlock.

   Example: